Ramsai1234/Mini-Project--Application-of-NN/README.md

 ## Advantage :

+1.This report (The Health Benefits of Smoking Cessation) describes the associations between smoking cessation and changes in risk for specific disease outcomes.

+2.It also addresses how cessation affects the natural history of various disease outcomes.

+3.such as by slowing the progression of underlying pathophysiological processes.

 ## Result:
 Thus the implementing of smoker prediction with medical cost is sucessfully done by using python code.